-As at 31 December 2020, approximately 1% and 26% of expected credit loss is charged, for each reporting period, to the gross carrying amounts of loans receivables and trade and other receivables, depending on comparable credit profile / rating or repayment expectations (31 December 2019: 1% and 45%, respectively).
+As at 31 December 2021, approximately 1% and 40% of expected credit loss is charged to the gross carrying amounts of loans receivables and trade and other receivables, depending on comparable credit profile / rating or repayment expectations (31 December 2020: 1% and 26%, respectively).

-PD for material Stage 1 exposures was determined as 3.5% (31 December 2019: 3%) by an individual approach by an expert on a rating system based on a scoring questionnaire and represents the rated company's rating (based on Fitch rating agency) in the Silk Road Group adjusted by the individual risk characteristics of the borrowers from the same group.
-LGD is the magnitude of the likely loss if there is a default.
+PD for loans receivable was determined as 3.42% by an individual approach by an expert on a rating system based on a scoring questionnaire and represents the rated company's rating (based on Fitch rating agency) in the Silk Road Group adjusted by the individual risk characteristics of the borrowers from the same group.

 The Group estimates LGD parameters based on the history of recovery rates of claims against defaulted counterparties, collateral market value and timing of realization of the collateral, if applicable.
 LGD is calculated on a discounted cash flow basis using effective interest rate as the discounting factor.
-Derived LGDs to the different exposures varies from 25% to 33% (31 December 2019: 18% to 26%).
+Derived LGDs to the different exposures varies from 17% to 40% (31 December 2020: 25% to 33%).